Liu-Jinhui/COMP2113Group26/README.md

-# COMP2113Group26
+# Survive at HKU

-A group project for COMP2113 by Xie Qingzhu and Liu Jinhui
+A group project for COMP2113 by Xie Qingzhu and Liu Jinhui (Group26)

 ## Description of the game and introduction of the game rules